rajasegar/codeshift/README.md

 end
 ```

-Then use it against your source code
+Then use the transform against your source code

 ```sh
 $ codeshift -t transform.rb ~/Desktop/test/ruby